YouSame2/dotfiles-manager/README.md

 7. Run bootstrap

-   Restart your preferred terminal (not powershell you freak!), and run `dotfiles bootstrap` to being installing packages, running bootstrap commands, and finally running through your dotbot playbook (install.conf.yaml).
+   Restart your preferred terminal (not powershell you freak!), and run `dotfiles bootstrap` to begin installing packages, running bootstrap commands, and finally running through your dotbot playbook (install.conf.yaml).

    Running this initially is necessary to install required packages for dotfiles add to work properly.